Flip flops! Who doesn’t love them? Flip flops are fun, cheap, and — to me — the very symbol of summer!

 To reduce my environmental impact, my next pair will be higher quality flip flops, so they’ll last longer.
 And I’ll look for models made of a material that is natural and produced through fair trade like the natural rubber ones made by Feelgoodz.
 Or flip flops made by Okabashi; the company has a mail-back recycling program that offers a discount on new Okabashi shoes.

-It’s good to know that TerraCycle accepts any brand of old flip flops for recycling.
-This is a great option if you can collect old flip flops at church, school, or a community organization in order to fill up the box.
+It’s good to know that TerraCycle accepts any brand of old flip flops for recycling, but only in large volumes.
+This is a great option if you can collect old flip flops at church, school, or a community organization in order to fill up their $114 box, which comes with a shipping label.

 People have even posted solutions for repairing flip flops to help extend their life.
 And even if they’re way past repair, old flip flops could be repurposed into knee pads for gardeners, gripper pads for furniture legs, DIY rubber stamps, and likely much more!